DICE-UNC/jargon/README.md

 #### IRODSAccount fails with whitespace in default path #189

-toURI with white spaces gives URISyntaxException
+toURI with white spaces gives URISyntaxException, url encode that information